cloudflare/cloudflare-docs/content/workers/databases/native-integrations/momento.md

 1. You need to have an existing Momento cache to connect to or create a new cache through the [Momento console](https://console.gomomento.com/).

 2. Create a cache called `user-profiles`.
-You'll need to make sure that you choose the same region when generating a Momento API key in the next step.
+You will need to make sure that you choose the same region when generating a Momento API key in the next step.

 3. Generate your [API key](https://docs.momentohq.com/develop/authentication/api-keys) to use within your application, select the cloud provider and region your application is in to get the best performance.